Title 105 | Chapter 001 | Regulation 445REG

 The agency or its third-party vendor shall email electronic ballots to the email address on file unless the eligible voter:1.

-Has requested a paper ballot which shall be sent to their last valid physical mailing address on file; or2.
+Has requested a paper ballot, which shall be sent to his or her last valid physical mailing address on file; or2.

 Only has a valid physical mailing address on file to which a paper ballot shall be sent.(b)